SebastianNewberry/WSUCTF2024/morsecodeflags/morsecodeflags.md

 In order to send bytes in pwntools, we usually typically use p.sendline() or p.sendlineafter().
 Usually p.sendlineafter() is more useful because we can specify a specific byte to send a line of bytes after, so the script will receive all of the bytes until it reaches a certain byte, then it will send our payload after that byte.

-So in our case, we can use:
+So in our case, we can use, so that we receieve everything until the ">" character, then send our payload:

 ```
 p.sendlineafter(b">", payload)